yudai-nkt/jupyterlab_city-lights-theme/README.md

-# @yudai-nkt/jupyterlab_city-lights-theme
+# JupyterLab City Lights Theme

-A port of the City Lights theme for JupyterLab
+A port of the [City Lights](http://citylights.xyz/) theme for JupyterLab

 ## Prerequisites